Aug 27, 2020

 DAVID EAGLEMAN: The VEST, which stands for the Variable Extrasensory Sensory Transducer.
 And it's a vest that you wear underneath your clothing.
 And this vest has 24 motors on it, little vibratory motors just like the ones in your cell phone.
 And ...

-TIM: The vest connects to your phone.
+TIM: And VEST connects to your phone.

 DAVID EAGLEMAN: So we pick up sound ...

-[VOICEMAIL MESSAGE: Hi, this is Time-Warner Cable calling with an opportunity for you to provide us with valuable feedback.]
+[ARCHIVE CLIP: Hi, this is Time-Warner Cable calling with an opportunity for you to provide us with valuable feedback.]

 DAVID EAGLEMAN: ... through a cellphone.
-And the cellphone does all the computational work to then convert that sound into patterns of vibration on the vest.
-And you feel a buzzing all over your torso.
-Bzzt.
+And the cellphone does all the computational work to then convert that sound into patterns of vibration on the VEST.
+And you feel a buzzing all over your torso—bzzt!
 Different motors running at different amplitudes.
 It actually changes every 20 milliseconds, so it's a moving pattern.
 And it might seem impossible that you could actually extract something useful about what's being said ...

-TIM: But when David brings deaf volunteers into the lab and has them do a particular training on the vest, he says that over the course of 12 days ...
+TIM: But when David brings deaf volunteers into the lab and has them do a particular training on the VEST, he says that over the course of 12 days ...

 DAVID EAGLEMAN: People get really good at word recognition.

 DAVID EAGLEMAN: If you tried to concentrate on it and figure out how each motor translates to some part of that sound you would never figure it out.
-But the good news is, you don't have to do consciously.
+But the good news is, you don't have to do it consciously.
 The brain is a specialist at extracting statistical information.

-TIM: And because the brain is so good at this kind of translation says David, what he really wants to do is use this vest to create new senses.
+TIM: And because the brain is so good at this kind of translation, says David, what he really wants to do is use this vest to create new senses.

-DAVID EAGLEMAN: So what if you fed in stock market data and converted that into the buzzing?
+DAVID EAGLEMAN: So what if you fed in stock market data …

-TIM: Could you develop an immediate perceptual experience of the economic movements of the planet?
+DAVID EAGLEMAN: Could you develop an immediate perceptual experience of the economic movements of the planet?
 And would you, without having any conscious awareness of how or why you're feeling a certain way, could you have an intuition like, "You know, I kind of feel like oil futures are gonna crash today."

-DAVID EAGLEMAN: You wouldn't be analyzing all this information, you would just feel it.
-We're also working on feeding in ...
+TIM: You wouldn't be analyzing all this information, you would just feel it.

 [NEWS CLIP: You are seeing a tremendous amount of rainfall ...]

-DAVID EAGLEMAN: Real-time weather data from the, let's say, 200 miles around you.
+DAVID EAGLEMAN: ... real-time weather data from the—let's say, 200 miles around you.

-TIM: Question is, would you end up having an intuition ...
+DAVID EAGLEMAN: Would you end up having an intuition ...

-[VOICE: Peekskill ice storm.]
+[ACTOR: Peekskill, ice storm.]

-TIM: What if we took 500,000 tweets per second, passed it through some natural language processing to sort of have a higher-level summary of what's going on ...
+DAVID EAGLEMAN: What if we took 500,000 tweets per second, passed it through some natural language processing to sort of have a higher-level summary of what's going on ...

 JAD: More experiments in translation in a moment.

-[DARLENE: This is Darlene calling from Kampala.
-Uganda.
+[DARLENE: This is Darlene calling from Kampala, Uganda.
 Radiolab is supported in part by the National Science Foundation and by the Alfred P. Sloan Foundation, enhancing public understanding of science and technology in the modern world.
 More information about Sloan at www.sloan.org.]

 JAD: Hey, I'm Jad Abumrad.